HosseinZaredar/Self-Driving-GAIL/README.md

 Three learning signals are used to train the model:
 - **Generative Adversarial Imitation Learning**: The model learns from the rewards predicted by a Discriminator that tries to distinguish bewteen expert driving behavior and that of the agent [[5]](#5).
 - **Behavioral Clonining**: The agent has direct access to the expert dataset and learns to imitate expert decisions through supervised learning [[6]](#6).
-- **Explicit Rewards**: In order to help the model avoid obstacles and keep the vehicle in its lane, a negative reward is produced whenever a lane invasion occures.
+- **Explicit Rewards**: In order to help the model avoid obstacles and keep the vehicle in its lane, a negative reward is produced whenever a lane invasion occurs.

 ## Network Architecure

 **Agent Network**: A shared network is used for the Actor and the Critic modules of the PPO agent.
-The model processes the camera images separately, and then fuses these sensory informations to get a unified state vector.
+The model processes the camera images separately, and then fuses these sensory information to get a unified state vector.
 Then, based on the given high-level command, one head of the model is chosen to generate the control signals and the state value.

 <br>